Australia to remove Chinese-made cameras from defence sites

 "It's important that we go through this exercise and make sure that our facilities are completely secure."

-The government-funded national War Memorial -- a sprawling 14-hectare (35 acres) complex in Canberra -- also confirmed it would remove a small number of Chinese-made cameras out of an "abundance of caution".
+The government-funded national War Memorial -- a sprawling 14-hectare (35 acres) complex in the capital Canberra -- also confirmed it would remove a small number of Chinese-made cameras through an "abundance of caution".

+Other government agencies declined to comment, or referred back to Marles' statements.

+Paterson, a vocal critic of the Chinese government, had said Australian government buildings were "riddled" with "spyware", and that every Chinese-made camera should be urgently ripped out.

-The cameras were made by companies Hikvision and Dahua, which have both been blacklisted in the United States.
+The cameras were made by companies Hikvision and Dahua, which have been blacklisted in the United States for allegedly helping the Chinese government carry out a "campaign of repression".

+According to the US Department of Commerce, Hikvision and Dahua have been implicated in the "high-technology surveillance" of the Uyghur minority in the Xinjiang region.

-The US banned the importation of surveillance equipment made by Hikvision and Dahua in November last year because it posed "an unacceptable risk to national security".
+The US banned the importation of surveillance equipment made by the two companies in November last year because it posed "an unacceptable risk to national security".

-In Britain, a group of 67 MPs and lords called for the government to ban Hikvision and Dahua in July last year, following reports their equipment had been used to spy on Uyghurs in Xinjiang.
+In Britain, a group of 67 MPs and lords called for the government to ban Hikvision and Dahua in July last year, following reports their equipment had been used to track Uyghurs.

-Hikvision has previously said it was "categorically false" to paint the company as "a threat to national security".
+Hikvision said it was "categorically false" to paint the company as "a threat to national security".

+"No respected technical institution or assessment has come to this conclusion," the company told AFP in a statement.

+"Our products are compliant with all applicable Australian laws and regulations and are subject to strict security requirements."

 Australia's centre-left government has been trying to repair its relationship with China since coming to power in May last year.